CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** target of vulnerability - **

 For all applicable cases, vulnerability management should be able to provide procedures.
-This should in principle be integrated into the other procedures for safe operation of the operating and control technology (see IND.1.M16 Change Management in OT).The vulnerability management must identify gaps in the software, components, protocols and external interfaces of the environment and derive, evaluate and implement possible need for action and possibilities (eg patch management).
+This should in principle be integrated into the other procedures for safe operation of the operating and control technology (see IND.1.M16 Change Management in OT).
+The vulnerability management must identify gaps in the software, components, protocols and external interfaces of the environment and derive, evaluate and implement possible need for action and possibilities (eg patch management).

 ** ** Inventory Analysis